frankpd/acs5yr_compare_2010-19/README.md

 ### Share of Records

-The percentage of total estimates included in each category.
+The percentage of total estimates included in each geographic summary level, table, and variable.

 | Summary by    | All Records |      |
 |---------------|-------------|------|